cjdev2/interview-preparation/README.md

     - For a concrete example of applying abstraction, search the web for "Replace conditional with polymorphism"
     - You will have a pairing partner to help keep you on track regarding the red/green/refactor style of programming
     - Design decisions will be left up to you to either justify or change as appropriate
-- In later interviews, be ready to answer any questions you could not answer in earlier interviews

 ## You need to be very comfortable with coding
 The goal for the initial coding exercise is for us to experience what it is like to code with you.